nvim-treesitter/nvim-treesitter/README.md

 ### Using neovim `pack` feature

-As this is a bit more advanced, we highly recommend reading `:h packages`, but you can also follow these steps:
+We highly recommend reading `:h packages` to learn more about this feature, but you can still follow these steps:
 ```sh
 $ mkdir -p ~/.local/share/nvim/site/pack/nvim-treesitter/start
 $ cd ~/.local/share/nvim/site/pack/nvim-treesitter/start